Kašperk Castle: Architecture

 The architecture of the palace was designed to give the castle the utmost security and ability to function as a stronghold.
 The central part of the castle was built away from the outer walls.
 To further make the castle resistant to raids, the front walls of the towers, which rise 30 m, were kept devoid of openings, except the bay window in the western tower.
 This design was adopted to make the castle less susceptible to attacks.

 Location

-A road runs to within 1200 m of the castle, where there is a parking.
+A road runs to within 1200 m of the castle, where there is a parking area.
 The road to the castle passes through the towns of Kašperské Hory and Nezdice.
 Tourists also have the option to walk to the castle.
 Several trails branch out from Kašperské Hory.
 Railway lines and bus routes also pass near the castle.
 The railway station is at Sušice, and buses are available from there to Kašperské Hory.